 - Managing the budget of the SRNML.

-- Advising and reporting to the VPR concerning all aspects involved in running the SRNML.
+- Advising and reporting to the VPRP concerning all aspects involved in running the SRNML.

-- Interacting on a routine and regular basis (at least quarterly) with the SRNML Advisory Board on matters which concern the Advisory Board.
+- Interacting on a routine and regular basis (at least quarterly) with the SRNML Steering Committee.

 - Carrying out the policy of the SRNML.

-- Consulting the Advisory Board when any change in policy is anticipated.
+- Consulting the Steering Committee when any change in policy is anticipated.

 - Making faculty across the campus aware of the SRNML and its availability.

-The technicians are employees of the SRNML and thus, are supervised directly by the SRNML Director.
-Their primary responsibilities are first maintenance/repair of the microscopes and other SRNML equipment, secondly training of instrument operators and then aiding individuals in their microscopy research.
-They are not permanent research technicians for any individual researcher, so no researcher should expect to receive preferential help from them.
-Overall technicians' responsibilities include:
+SRNML Research Associates are employees of the SRNML and thus, are supervised by the SRNML Director.
+Their primary responsibilities are to the shared facility; no individual researcher should expect to receive preferential help from them.
+Overall responsibilities of Research Associates include: